Canon 50D vs Nikon D7100

 Review summary: Canon 50D vs Nikon D7100

-So what is the bottom line?
-Is the Canon 50D better than the Nikon D7100 or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 50D and the Nikon D7100?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.